I’m a prolific professional fiction writer, and believe me, I’d rather be writing my own stuff than copyediting for anyone else. Yup, even you.

 So Why Do I Do This At All?
 I only offer copyediting because I enjoy teaching.
 Hence, you get prime rib for the price of ground round.
 If you hire me, you get the benefit of a copyedit and instruction (why I made a particular correction) from a prolific professional fiction writer who opts to use his own mind vs. blindly following some “style” manual.
 And yes, afterward I’ll respond to any questions you may have.

-What I Do: A copyedit consists of detailed reading for anything that might interrupt the reading of your work.
-This includes but is not limited to checking and correcting the following:
+What I Do: A copyedit consists of a detailed reading for anything that might interrupt the reading of your work.
+This includes but is not limited to checking and correcting (or suggesting corrections for) the following:

 - punctuation, spelling and wrong-word usage